xenify-io/litepaper/README.md

 <br>

-- The veXNF mechanism is designed to lock in a substantial portion of the XNF supply, thereby playing a pivotal role in enhancing scarcity within the protocol.
-Participants have the option to lock their XNF for a period ranging from a minimum of 1 week to a maximum of 1 year.
-The longer the lock duration, the greater the earning power.
-Moreover, longer lock durations also result in a slower decay of this power.
+- The veXNF mechanism is a strategic feature that locks in a significant portion of the XNF supply to increase scarcity.
+Users can choose to lock their XNF from one week up to one year, with longer lock periods granting more substantial earning power.
+Notably, longer commitments also slow the decay rate of this power, providing a sustained advantage.

-- Example 1: veXNF holders who initially lock their XNF for a 1-year period face challenges if they opt not to extend their lock durations.
-Their earning power diminishes rapidly.
-In just 30 days, this power is halved, and by the end of 60 days, it's entirely gone.
-This leaves them without any earning power for the following 10 months until they can unlock their XNF.
+- In the first example, veXNF holders locking their XNF for one year encounter a steep reduction in earning power if they do not extend their lock-in period.
+Their earning power is reduced by half after only 30 days, and it depletes completely after 60 days, leaving them with no earning benefits for the remaining ten months until the lock period expires.

-- Example 2: Those who choose to lock their XNF for a shorter 6-month duration and then decide against an extension face similar consequences.
-Their earning power diminishes rapidly.
-In just 15 days, this power is halved, and by the end of 30 days, it's entirely gone.
-This leaves them without any earning power for the following 5 months until they can unlock their XNF.
+- The second example illustrates the situation for a six-month lock-in.
+Should these users decide against extending, their earning power also diminishes quickly, halving in 15 days and disappearing after 30 days.
+Consequently, they forfeit any potential earnings for the rest of their lock period, which lasts for five months.

 <br>